iltommi/qdb-documentation/source/api/c.rst

 Of course for the above to work the server needs to listen on an IPv6 address.

 .. note::
-    When you call :c:func:`wrpme_open` and :c:func:`wrpme_connect` a lot of initialization and systems calls are made.
+    When you call :c:func:`qdb_open` and :c:func:`qdb_connect` a lot of initialization and systems calls are made.
 It is therefore advised to reduce the calls to these functions to the strict minimum, ideally keeping the handle alive for the whole program lifetime.

 Adding entries